-Caveat: As a federal jurisdiction, Canada's ten provinces and three territories do not have identical age discrimination laws.
+All jurisdictions in Canada – ten provinces and three territories – have legislation designed to ensure the equality of its peoples.
 Additionally, the federal government legislates in respect of industries considered to be federal undertakings.

-without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status or disability.
+- Every person has a right to equal treatment with respect to employment without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status or disability (emphasis added).

 What enforcement/remedies exist?

 The enforcement mechanisms and remedies differ depending on jurisdiction.
 Some jurisdictions (i.e. Alberta; Manitoba; Nova Scotia) allow complaints to a Human Rights Commission, which will investigate the alleged incident of age discrimination and determine whether to refer the complaint to an adjudicative process.
 Other jurisdictions (i.e. British Columbia; Ontario) allow an employee to apply directly to the administrative tribunal which will accept, screen, mediate and adjudicate the complaint.

 A person can also allege discrimination on the basis of age in a civil claim.
 Often, age discrimination claims are pleaded with other actions, such as claims for wrongful dismissal.
 The party will seek additional damages for the age discrimination as part of the civil claim.

 We have summarised the enforcement mechanisms and remedies in Ontario below.

 Any person alleging discrimination in Ontario can file an Application with the Ontario Human Rights Tribunal (“HRTO”).
 Applicants have one year from the date of the last discriminatory incident to submit an Application.

 The HRTO can award the following remedies: